 Here, you can read about his sire, Melbourne Cup winner PROTECTIONIST.

-Ace Bloodstock agent Jeremy Brummitt, who has worked alongside Sir Mark for donkeys’ years, was charged with the task of finding us a yearling, this sales’ season, with progressive, and potentially top class, staying potential for 2022 and 2023.
+Ace Bloodstock agent Jeremy Brummitt, who has worked alongside Sir Mark for donkeys’ years, was charged with the task of finding us a yearling, with progressive, and potentially top class, staying potential for 2023.
 Jeremy rarely courts fashion with his Bloodstock purchases, he avoids it like the plague to be honest, preferring to invest the spend into the horses and their physique, combined with a thoroughly sensible pedigree to boot.
 Furthermore, we’ve found, in the past, that there can be exceptional value to be had at the BBAG German Premier Yearling Sale.
 Why is this the case?
 Germany is much less vendor/purchaser based, given that most owners who race in Germany, breed themselves.
 Only a tiny proportion of German horses go through the ring.
 In addition, the myriad of would-be purchasers and agents across Europe do not attend the German held sales, given that the vast majority of agents’ orders are for sharp, precocious individuals who can be revved up for a busy 2yo campaign, in their first year.
 These factors combined, lead to exceptional value to be had via the German Sales’ market.

 Jeremy was most enamoured by this lovely colt.
-He’s by a young stallion who Jeremy admires, who had the favourites for both the German Derby and Oaks, earlier this year, in his first 3yo season of having runners.
+He’s by a young stallion who Jeremy admires, who had the favourites for both the German Derby and Oaks, in his first 3yo season of having runners.
 Our broodmare’s family has a lovely staying, but speedy staying blood and our colt should be fully effective as a 3yo in the middle-distance races that the master of Heath House, Sir Mark Prescott excels with.

 Watch his walk here: